The Immortal Hulk: Plot

 The Devil Hulk pulls Rick's withered human form out of the Abomination's corpse, while Fortean steals the corpse and kills Langkowski, leaving him unable to revive without his gamma.
 Fortean fuses with the corpse as Rick awakens with gamma powers and takes the Devil Hulk to Shadow Base Site B in Area 51, where the Devil Hulk kills a degenerating Fortean in a violent struggle before dying.
 Joe kills Fortean in the Below-Place, halting his resurrection, and the Devil Hulk revives and takes over Site B, allowing its head scientist, Dr. Charlene McGowan, to aid him as he and Bruce publicly broadcast their goal to end capitalistic society for the good of the planet.

 The Devil Hulk begins attacking Roxxon, so Roxxon's CEO Dario Agger unleashes four giant monsters on the public, which overwhelm the Devil Hulk and cause him to revert to the Savage Hulk.
 Xemnu the Living Titan, summoned by Agger, kills the last giant monster and brainwashes the world to remember him as the Hulk.
 Only the Savage Hulk is unaffected by Xemnu, while his brainwashing causes Bruce to lock the Savage Hulk out.
-Inside Bruce's mind, the Savage Hulk and the Green Scar find the Devil Hulk mysteriously imprisoned, while the Savage Hulk destroys Xemnu's influence and takes back control.
+Inside the Hulkscape, the Savage Hulk and the Green Scar find the Devil Hulk mysteriously imprisoned, while the Savage Hulk destroys Xemnu's influence and takes back control.
 He storms Roxxon with his allies as Xemnu partially digests Agger, while Rick causes the Green Scar to emerge and kill Xemnu.
 Rick reveals himself to Agger as being controlled by the Leader, having received a distress call from a future universe where the One Below All uses the Hulk to become a cosmic destroyer, inspiring the Leader to harness the power of the Below-Place.